 - America is multinational country.
 It is possible to suppose that adoption of English as an official language may lead to oppression of ethnic minorities and culture diversity.
 Immigrants may feel themselves limited by means of the communication complexity, lack of information, and dominance of the native speakers.

 - Foreign and immigrant students face the problem of prevailing English speaking schools.
 It becomes difficult to find a well paying job for the people who do not speak in English or speak improperly.

 - Adoption of English as an official language may sound as discrimination against foreign speaking citizens.
 In other words, adoption of official language forces ethnic minorities to learn English.

-IV.
+III.
 Constitution Themes

 - The First Amendment to the United States Constitution guarantees the freedom of speech.
 It should be pointed out that speech freedom would be infringed after adoption of English as an official language.
 People would not have an opportunity to speak native tongue freely.

 - According to the Ninth Amendment to the Constitution, the enumeration of certain rights in the Constitution shall not be construed to disparage or deny others that people retain.
 Thus, adoption of the official language does not mean the prohibition of usage of other languages within the country.